What is an Integrated Washing Machine?

 What is the difference between integrated and freestanding washing machines?

-• Cost more to install, as installation is more complex
+- Built-in washing machines cost more to install, as installation is more complex.

 What is a semi-integrated washing machine?

 A semi-integrated washing machine has a cupboard door fitted over the front but leaves the top control panel visible.
-Other than that there’s no difference between a semi and fully integrated washing machine.
+Other than that there's no difference between a semi and fully-integrated washing machine.

 The main advantage they offer is making it easy to see how long is left in your wash cycle and when your washing is finished.
 Because semi-integrated washing machines are harder to find, you'll probably find you have less choice than if you opt for a fully integrated model.